EngFlow/free/README.md

 )
 ```
 Note that this example using the google/rbe-ubuntu16-04 image from GCR
 Marketplace.
-You may use whatever image you'd like by changing the
+You may use any image by changing the
-rbe_autoconfig accordingly.
+`rbe_autoconfig` rule accordingly.

 This will create a custom `@engflow_remote_config` workspace which can be
 referenced via Bazel command line flags.
 It is reccomended that you add the